Texas Probation Law

 What is Deferred Adjudication Probation?

-Also, it is important to note that under federal law, a dismissal entered pursuant to deferred adjudication still counts as a conviction.
+One important note is that under many federal laws, and even some state laws, a dismissal entered pursuant to deferred adjudication still counts as a conviction.

 What is the difference between Straight Probation and Deferred Adjudication Probation?

-The difference between straight probation and deferred adjudication probation is fundamentally the final result at the end of the supervision period.
-While a successfully-completed deferred adjudication probation period results in the case being dismissed (and thus eligibility for an order of nondisclosure), a successful completion of straight probation does not necessarily result in a dismissal (but you may be eligible for a judicial set-aside through Judicial Clemency).
+There are several differences between straight probation and deferred adjudication probation.
+The most is fundamental difference is the the final result at the end of the supervision period.
+While a successfully-completed deferred adjudication probation results in the case being dismissed, a successful completion of straight probation does not necessarily result in a dismissal (but you may be eligible for a judicial set-aside through Judicial Clemency).

 Can I end my probation early?
 Can I get early release from probation?

-You can end your probation early if you (1) qualify, (2) you have completed enough time on probation (see the section below, and (3) you have completed your requirements of probation.
+You can end your probation early if you (1) qualify (see below), (2) you have completed enough time on probation, and (3) you have completed your requirements of probation.
 Finally, the judge must approve your request for early termination.

 You qualify to be considered for early termination if you have paid your fines, taken any required classes and counseling and you received probation for any offense other than (1) a DWI-related offense (under Sections 49.04-49.08 of the Texas Penal Code) (2) a registrable offense (an offense that required you to register as a sex offender) or (3) a 3g felony.[12]

-If you are eligible to be released early from probation, you may also be able to have your conviction set aside through a procedure called Judicial Clemency.
+If you are eligible to be released early from straight probation, you may also be able to have your conviction set aside through a procedure called Judicial Clemency.
 If the judge approves you for Judicial Clemency, your guilty plea can be withdrawn and a dismissal entered in the place of a convcition.
-Learn more about Judicial Clemency
+Ideally, you will want to file for a judicial clemency before you are dismissed from probation.

 It is important to note that for the offenses where you are ineligible for early termination of probation, it may be possible to go into something called “non-reporting” status or have a judge grant other relief (such as removing an interlock device or other monitoring device).